GroDany/wasm-compilation-pipeline/README.md

 # Roadmap

+- Add a "How to use" section to the `README.md`
 - Adding different tags to link commonly used libraries
 - Generating the module boilerplate ourselves so we can use other compiler than emscripten